calimero-archive/docs/docs/getting_started/bridge_console.md

 ## Permissions Management

-To utilize the Calimero bridge for token transfers and cross-shard calls, it is essential to set up bridge permissions.
-These permissions ensure secure access and usage of the bridge's features.
+To ensure secure access and usage of the Calimero bridge for token transfers and cross-shard calls, it is important to manage permissions effectively.
+Permissions are used to control which accounts can utilize the bridge's features and perform specific actions.

 ![](../../static/img/permissions-management.png)

 ## FT and NFT connector regex rules

-The FT and NFT connectors provide the flexibility to define regex rules that determine which accounts are allowed to bridge tokens.
-These regex rules grant permission to specific accounts, enabling them to utilize the bridge for token transfers.
+The FT and NFT connectors allow you to define regex rules that determine which accounts are allowed to bridge tokens.
+This rule known as the allow regex rule, grant permission to specific accounts, enabling them to utilize the bridge for token transfers.

-To add a regex rule that allows specific accounts to bridge tokens:
+To add an allow regex rule:

 - Click on the **Add new rule** button

 ![](../../static/img/add-regex-ft-nft.png)

-- In the input field, enter a regex pattern that matches the desired accounts for bridging.
+- In the input field, enter a regex pattern that matches the desired accounts for bridging

 ![](../../static/img/add-regex-rule.png)

-For example, if you want to allow Testnet accounts, you can use the regex pattern .*\.testnet.
+For example, if you want to allow testnet accounts, you can use the regex pattern `.*\.testnet`.
 This regex rule allows any account ending with ".testnet" to bridge tokens using the FT or NFT connector.

 ### Verify FT and NFT connector permissions